Socotra Tour, Yemen 2020

 - PAYMENT PLAN: Monthly payments are accepted too – 15% deposit this month, followed by 5 monthly payments (August to December) of £535.50/$ December 2018 to May 2019.
 Message/Email/Instagram/Facebook me and we’ll work it out.

-- Price based on per person sharing.
-Single supplement is available.
+- Price based per person sharing.
+Single supplement available upon request

 Arrive in Cairo anytime.
 We’ll meet in the lobby at 4.30pm for a trip briefing and then go for a group dinner at a rooftop restaurant to get to know each other.